 We fall into the former camp, and use our Elite Thousand Trails membership for nearly all of our campground stays.
 However, because so many people hold such strong opinions on this system, I recommend doing some research before you invest in an expensive membership.

 If you are looking to try out the Thousand Trails system without making a huge commitment, you’ll want to look into getting a zone pass.
-This pass allows you to stay in all of the Thousand Trails campgrounds in a particular region for a full year.
-Your first 30 nights will be free, after which you will be charged a small nightly fee.
-This fee is typically $3, but some have reported being charged $5 a night if they requested 50-amp service.
+This pass allows you to stay in all of the Thousand Trails campgrounds in a particular region for a full year with no nightly fee.

 The zone pass can be canceled after one year, so it’s a short-term investment that doesn’t need to cause a huge amount of stress.
-The pass costs $565 for the year, and the company often runs promotions offering two zones for the price of one or a discounted pass.
+The pass costs around $600 for the year, and the company often runs promotions offering two zones for the price of one or a discounted pass.

 Even if there isn’t a promotion going on when you purchase, you should ask for an extra zone or a discount; many people receive what they request, and the worst that can happen is a “no”.

 If you are happy with Thousand Trails after you have tested the waters with a zone pass, I highly recommend upgrading to a full-blown membership.
-In general, these memberships allow unlimited “free” nights in the Thousand Trails campgrounds.
+In general, these memberships allow unlimited “free” nights in the Thousand Trails campgrounds with stays of 21-28 nights depending on the Pass purchased.
+They also allow park to park benefits.
 However, they do require a rather large upfront purchase plus yearly dues (which can also be paid monthly).
 As an example, we spent around $3000 initially and currently pay about $50 a month in dues.